FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 .. image:: ../img/Coastal/haz006.png

 2. Choose the 'Subdomain 1 Hurricane Ian' scenario as the FLO-2D Export Folder.
+   This scenario is located under the Plotting FLO-2D Results.
 Under the Basic group, select Maximum Depth and click on Create Maps.

 .. image:: ../img/Coastal/comp083.png